kdhaka94/Modified_Key_logger/README.md

 To compile it you need to enable C++11 standards and -mwindows flag

 The Keylogger is able to capture all the keystrokes using system hooks.
-In addition to this, it is also able to put them into a file, encrypt the file and send the file via mail based on a timer.
+In addition to this, it is also able to put them into a file, encrypt the file and send the file via mail based on a timer...

+And on the first start the program will move itself to the windows startup folder and then every time the computer will start the program will also start...